Ahmad Shah Durrani: First invasion of India (1747–1748)

 Shāh Nawāz Khān, the Mughal governor of Punjab, opened correspondence with the Afghans after they had seized Peshawar.
 Shah Nawaz, having toppled his brother from power to assume control over Punjab, was opposed by the Mughal emperor Muhammad Shah, who refused to recognize him as governor.
 As a result, the Afghans promised to affirm Shah Nawaz as governor of Punjab if he accepted Durrani suzerainty.
 Shah Nawaz accepted this offer, but the Mughal vizier promised to confirm him as governor if he opposed the Afghan invasion instead, which Shah Nawaz accepted.

 The betrayal saw Ahmad Shah dispatch Sabir Shah to try and convince Shah Nawaz once again.
 However, after insulting Shah Nawaz, Sabir Shah was imprisoned and executed, and Shah Nawaz began marching against the Afghan army.
 Ahmad Shah crossed the Ravi River on 10 January, and encamped at the Shalimar Gardens outside Lahore.
 The armies of Shah Nawaz and Ahmad Shah fought the battle of Lahore on 11 January.
 When the battle began, the Afghan regiments of Shah Nawaz's army defected.
 Despite commanding a much larger army then the Afghans, the Mughals were defeated, and Shah Nawaz fled to Delhi.

 With their victory, the Afghans entered Lahore, beginning to plunder the city and massacring its inhabitants.
 Thousands were also conscripted, while the Mughals began mobilizing a larger army.
 Ahmad Shah left Lahore on 19 February with 30,000 men, beginning to advance on Delhi.
-He captured Sirhind and continued advancing, outmaneuvering the colossal Mughal force of 200,000 until they were caught at Manupur, where they battled.
+He captured Sirhind and continued advancing, outmaneuvering the Mughal forces until they met at Manupur, where they battled.
+The Afghan forces assembled 12,000 against the Mughal army of 60,000 to 70,000 combatants.
 The Afghan army pressed the attack until disaster struck when the ammunition stores of the Afghan army caught fire and exploded, incinerating 1,000 men and forcing a complete withdrawal from the battlefield.
 The Mughals did not pursue the Afghan army due to the death of Mughal emperor Muhammad Shah and the ensuing turmoil in the camp.

 Withdrawing to Lahore, Ahmad Shah became aware that his nephew, Luqman Khan, who had been left as regent in Kandahar, had revolted.
 Ahmad Shah immediately returned to Afghanistan and marched on Kandahar, quickly quelling the revolt.
 He spent the summer of 1748 preparing for his second invasion of India.
 The timing was significant for Ahmad Shah, as Qamar-ud-Din, a significant commander for the Mughals at Manupur, had been killed, while Muhammad Shah's death saw him succeeded by Bahadur Shah, who largely focused on pleasure-seeking.
 Ahmad Shah also wished to avenge his defeat.